 - LaQuita W. via BBB

-The company has over 20,000 ratings on the Google Play store, and it has a 3.8 rating overall.
+The company has over 20,000 ratings on the Google Play app store, and it has a 3.8 rating overall.
 There are obviously many happy policyholders.
 Some Root car insurance reviews do say that it’s hard to get a real person on the phone and that prices can increase after six months.

 Our Root Insurance Review: 4.0 Stars

-We rates Root Insurance 4.0 out of 5.0 stars and named it Best Usage-Based Insurance in 2021.
+We rate Root Insurance 4.0 out of 5.0 stars and named it Best Usage-Based Insurance in 2021.
 With its long-term rates, mobile claims, positive Root insurance reviews, and A+ BBB rating make it a smart choice for good drivers.

 Root insurance is not suited for bad drivers or anyone who wants to bundle home and auto insurance.